-- the economic, efficient and effective use of all resources to improve educational results; - the avoidance of waste and extravagance; - the prudent and economical administration of our academy trust; - the establishment and maintenance of financial governance, including robust controls on expenditure, keeping and reporting of up to date financial records, continuous financial monitoring and reporting to all concerned parties; - value for money in all financial transactions.
+- the economic, efficient and effective use of all resources to improve educational results; - the avoidance of waste and extravagance; - the prudent and economical administration of our academy trust; - the establishment and maintenance of financial governance, including robust controls on expenditure, keeping and reporting of up to date financial records, continuous financial monitoring and reporting to all concerned parties and; - value for money in all financial transactions.

-We use a system where a member of the Senior Management Team (SLT) must authorise each and every order and payment.
-One member of staff raises and order on our accounting software, the subject lead authorises the order and a member of SLT signs off the payment once approved.
-This increased level of oversight ensures a reduced level of possibility of error, etc. taking place;
+We use a system where a member of the Senior Leadership Team (SLT) must authorise each and every order and payment.
+One member of staff raises the order on our accounting software, the subject lead authorises the order and a member of SLT signs off the payment once approved.
+This increased level of oversight helps reduce the possibility of errors occurring.

-Currently, each department operates on a 'zero budget' basis meaning that ALL proposed spending across all subject and wider curriculum areas are treated in the same way.
-Experience shows that where staff teams are given specific budgets, for some this falls short of requirement whilst for others it can encourage unnecessary spending as year-end approaches.
-As a growing school, we are aware that there are inevitable one-off capital expenses within most departments and we are careful to ensure that these are purchased at the most beneficial cost.
+Currently, each department operates on a 'zero budget' basis meaning that all proposed spending across all subject and wider curriculum areas are treated in the same way.
+Experience shows that where staff teams are given specific budgets, for some this falls short of requirements whilst for others it can encourage unnecessary spending as year-end approaches.
+As a growing school, we are aware that there are inevitable one-off capital expenses within most departments, and we are careful to ensure that these are purchased at the most beneficial cost.